Mathura district: Braj Parikrama

-Braj Parikrama is a pilgrimage of all the places in Braj that associated with Shri Krishna, is undertaken.
+Braj Parikrama is a pilgrimage of all the places in Braj that associated with Krishna, is undertaken.
 Traditionally, the Chaurasi kos (84 kos) pilgrimage of Braj Mandal, with its 12 vanas (forests), 24 upvanas (groves), sacred hill Govardhan, divine River Yamuna and numerous holy places along its banks, is undertaken annually by lakhs of devotees from all over the country.

 The Yatra extends to Kotban to the north of Mathura, to Nandgaon, Barsana and the Govardhan Hill to the west and South-west of the city and to the banks of the Yamuna to the east, where the Baldeo Temple is located.
-Colourful melas and performances of the Raaslila (a depiction of the exploits of Shri Krishna) in Braj Parikrama are distinctive to rainy month of Bhadon, the month when the Lord Krishna was born, is a time of colourful celebrations.
+Colourful melas and performances of the rasalila (a depiction of the exploits of Krishna) in Braj Parikrama are distinctive to rainy month of Bhadon, the month when the Krishna was born, is a time of colourful celebrations.

 Vasant Panchmi

 Vasant Panchami, a festival that marks the commencement of spring season, is widely celebrated in Mathura.
 The festival marks the beginning of celebrations of Holi in Mathura.
-Special religious programs are organised in other temples of across the district, like in Bankey Bihari Temple of Vrindaban pilgrims celebrate the occasion by tossing rose powder.
+Special religious programs are organised in other temples of across the district, like in Bankey Bihari Temple of Vrindavan pilgrims celebrate the occasion by tossing rose powder.